kenherbert/brave-faq/README.md

 # The (unofficial) Brave FAQ

+A compiled FAQ for Brave browser, its features, and the Brave Rewards ecosystem.

-Please note there is no code or data held here, this repo is purely for reportting issues.
+**Please note there is no code or data held here, this repo is purely for reporting issues.**